EHRI/ehri-search-tools/README.md

 # EHRI Index Helper

-This is a convenience tool for indexing the EHRI database.
-It is used by the EHRI frontend to synchronise the search engine with the EHRI backend (and for doing the same easily from the command-line.)
+This is a convenience tool used by the EHRI frontend to synchronise the search engine with the EHRI backend (and for doing the same easily from the command-line.)
 The basic idea is to read some JSON from a web service (EHRI REST), convert it to another format (Solr Doc), and POST it to another web service (Solr).

 The traditional way to do this would be something like: